Avaiga/taipy-doc/docs/manuals/cli/run.md

 $ taipy run main.py
 ```

-You can also provide Taipy supported arguments to the run command.
+You can also provide Taipy arguments to the run command.

 ```console
 $ taipy run main.py --port 8080 --experiment "0.1" --debug